 Act with honesty, integrity and ethics.
 Demonstrate those traits at every level of leadership.

 Our associates represent our organization accurately and honestly.
 They do not act to defraud anyone of money, property or services.
 Our associates' conduct sets an example for co-workers.
-Supervisors set, and enforce where needed, ethical standards for those they supervise.
+Supervisors set and enforce where needed ethical standards for everyone they supervise.

 The following Standards ensure that our activities reflect high levels of ethics and integrity.
 They show that we value ethical decision-making and that this is our normal practice.
-These Standards do not speak to every possible action; however, we expect that your behavior will follow this principle.
-If you have questions about what this principle means or how to apply it, talk with your supervisor, DCRO or CRO.
+These Standards do not speak to every possible action.
+However, we expect your behavior will follow this principle.
+If you have questions about what this principle means or how to apply it, talk with your supervisor or Corporate Responsibility Officer.

-Honest Communications
+Honest communications

 Our associates communicate with honesty.
-This includes honesty with co-workers and those we serve.
-This also means that our marketing and advertising accurately explains our services, level of licensure and accreditation.
+This includes co-workers and those we serve.
+This also means our marketing and advertising accurately explains our services, level of licensure and accreditation.

-Ethical Culture
+Ethical culture

-- Our associates follow all Standards of Responsible Conduct to support a corporate culture focused on ethics. - Our associates report, in good faith, concerns about potential violations of the law or the Standards to their supervisors or Corporate Responsibility Department.
+Our associates follow all Standards of Responsible Conduct to support a corporate culture focused on ethics.

+Our associates report, in good faith, concerns about potential violations of the law or our Standards to their supervisors or CRO.
 Associates who raise issues and questions in good faith are valued.
-We will protect them from any retaliation for raising concerns in the Corporate Responsibility Program. - Our supervisors must ensure that associates receive training and management support on all aspects of the Standards.
+We will protect them from any retaliation for raising concerns in the Corporate Responsibility Program.

+Our supervisors must ensure that associates receive training and management support on all aspects of our Standards.
 Supervisors also monitor how their associates follow the Standards.

-Cooperation with Government Investigations
+Cooperation with government investigations

 Our associates obey all laws that apply to our operations.
-They cooperate with reasonable demands made in a federal, state or local government investigation.
-We also are responsible to protect the legal rights of HSP, our organization and our associates.
-Tell your Corporate Responsibility Department or the HSP General Counsel at once if you learn an HSP organization is being investigated.
-Also, see your organization's policy for more details on how to deal with government investigators.
+They cooperate with reasonable demands made in a Federal, state or local government investigation.
+We also protect the legal rights of Mercy Health, our organization and our associates.
+Tell your CRO, Legal Counsel, the Mercy Health Vice President and Chief Corporate Responsibility Officer or the Mercy Health General Counsel at once if you learn a Mercy Health organization is being investigated.
+See your organization's policy for more details on how to deal with government investigators.

-Employment of Trustworthy Persons
+Employment of trustworthy persons

-We maintain our ethical culture by hiring, promoting and contracting with the people who are best qualified and who share our values.
-Federal law sets minimum standards for those we hire to positions of authority and enter into contracts with.
-In these cases, HSP may not hire a person or entity that has been convicted of a health care related crime.
-We also may not hire those who are debarred, excluded or are not eligible to take part in federal or state-funded health care programs.
-Before offering a job, contract or privileges, check federal and state medical databases of suspended, excluded, and barred persons to confirm that a candidate meets this standard.
-Federal rules also require us to act if we learn that an associate, doctor or contractor has been convicted of a crime related to health care or has been debarred, excluded or judged not eligible to take part in federal or state-funded health care programs.
-This may mean ending their job, privileges or contracts with any HSP organization.
+We maintain our ethical culture by hiring, promoting and contracting with people who are best qualified and who share our values.
+Federal law sets minimum standards for everyone we hire in positions of authority and contract with.
+In these cases, Mercy Health may not hire a person or entity that has been convicted of a health care-related crime [defined in 42 U.S.C.1320a-7(1)].
+We also may not hire those who are debarred, excluded or are not eligible to take part in Federal or state-funded health care programs.
+Before offering a job, contract or privileges, check Federal, state medical databases of suspended. excluded and barred persons to confirm that a candidate meets this standard.

+Federal rules also require us to act if we learn that an associate, doctor or contractor has been convicted of a crime related to health care or has been debarred, excluded or judged not eligible to take part in Federal or state-funded health care programs.
+This may mean ending their job, privileges or contracts with any Mercy Health organization.